webmaeistro/devz-docz/remote-worker/distributed-workers.md

 Slack and most other chat apps are organized into “channels” that define subject matters.
 Anyone can join these channels, and messages posted in a given channel will be viewable to all channel members.
 Channels can be public, meaning any employee (and clients/vendors/contractors who have permission) can be in them.
 They can also be private — limited to specific teams or individuals.
 Chat apps also allow you to direct message (“DM”) any particular person so you can have a private exchange with them.

-Martin's experience defaults to every channel being public unless there is an explicit reason why a channel should be private (one example is my legal channel, whose membership is limited to the executive team and the general counsel).
+I defaults to every channel being public unless there is an explicit reason why a channel should be private (one example is my legal channel, whose membership is limited to the executive team and the general counsel).
 Maintaining public channels offers a dramatic increase in transparency over email; unlike email, public channels let people opt into — or out of — conversations as they wish.
 Public channels also serve as a searchable record of conversations, helping preserve institutional knowledge.

 ### How I Slack